1.03 Working with Constraints

 Creativity always happens within constraints.
 Constraints act as the borders for creative work and provide the challenge that makes the process interesting.
 This is a good lesson to keep in mind when attempting to craft strategies in higher education.

 Higher education places unique and substantial constraints on strategy.
 Good strategies will navigate the constraints successfully, either avoiding them altogether or turn them into opportunities.
-Whatever the approach taken, the process begins with an appreciation for the constraints.
+Regardless of the approach taken, the process begins with an appreciation for the constraints.

 Academic-related decisions are typically left to individual academics and academic departments.
 Collegial governance fosters a highly decentralised form of management.
 Consequently, it can be far more difficult to implement enterprise-wide strategies than in other similarly-sized organisations.
 In the face of such conditions, institutions often try to craft strategic plans that please everyone, but that inevitably fail due to lack of focus.